30 Jan Road trip #1 – Sunny Herzegovina

 We left Sarajevo in snow in search of the sun.
 We didn’t look too far, Herzegovina had plenty.
 As we passed tunnel Ivan (or portal to warm Herzegovina) we were welcomed by Konjic.
 This was our first stop and we walked around the newly reconstructed old town with beautiful bridge Stara ćuprija, which spreads above clean Neretva River.
 Konjic is a place we always come back to, even just to have a lunch or a coffee break.

 Just exiting Konjic we saw a wooden sign: Ethno village “Raj u raju”, and decided to follow it.
-The road drives just next to the blue river Baščica, small but fast river that springs under the Mt.
+The road drives just next to blue river Baščica, small but fast river that springs under the Mt.
 Prenj.
-But what is interesting about this river is the fact that in 1959 there was a hydroelectric power plant, which cracked under the power of this erosive mountain river.
-Locals say that chief engineer killed himself, and today students learn about this project as one of the biggest failures of that time.
+But what is interesting about this river is the fact that in 1959. there was a hydroelectric power plant, which cracked under the power of this erosive mountain river.
+Locals say that chef engineer killed himself, and today students learn about this project as one of the biggest failures of that time.
 Today, the main wall of the plant stands as silent reminder in power of nature and strength of our rivers.
-The crack that made everyone scared is still visible, but to free the way for the river and road two holes were made.
+The crack that made everyone scared is still visible, and to free the way for the river and road two holes were made.

 The end of today’s trip was in Mostar, this is where we spent the night and rested before the day two of our small Herzegovina tour.
 Mostar is a one of the most visited places in BiH and will get a special report on our blog, so we will not write about it now.
 We think this gem deserves more.

 Počitelj the white fortification, known even to Romans, stands as a beautiful reminder of our rich history.
 In this walled city you can see mixture of two architectural styles: medieval and oriental.
 Today this old fort is lively, it has citizens, restaurants and cafes, and entrance is free of charge and views are priceless.
 Enjoy!